marcelofern/marcelofern.github.io/notes/databases/postgres/constraints/set_not_null.md

 -- ALTER TABLE command should be fast.
 -- If you are not on Postgres >=12, you should skip this as it will take a lot -- of time, and the current CHECK constraint might be good enough.
-ALTER TABLE foo ALTER COLUMN bar1 SET NOT NULL;
+ALTER TABLE foo ALTER COLUMN bar SET NOT NULL;

 -- The CHECK constraint has fulfilled its obligation and can now departure.
 -- This takes an ACCESS EXCLUSIVE lock, but should run very fast.